-The Fund performed reasonably well during the year having come out relatively unscathed from the adverse effects of the global financial crisis (GFC) and commenced the long road to recovery boosted by the commencement of construction work on major infrastructure associated with the LNG project which is scheduled for completion in 2013.
+The Fund performed reasonably well during the year, having come out relatively unscathed from the adverse effects of the global financial crisis (GFC), and commenced the long road to recovery boosted by the start of construction work on major infrastructure associated with the LNG project which is scheduled for completion in 2013.

-Board is committed to its primary responsibility of growing the Fund through prudent investments while at the same ensuring fulfillment of its obligation to honour benefit payments to members in an efficient and timely manner as and when they become due.
-Adherence to our core corporate values of good governance, transparency/open communication and accountability led to the realization of the following financial results for the year which are summarized below:-
+The Board is committed to its primary responsibility of growing the Fund through prudent investments, while at the same ensuring fulfillment of its obligation to honour benefit payments to members in an efficient and timely manner as and when they become due.
+Adherence to our core corporate values of good governance, transparency/open communication and accountability led to the realisation of the following financial results for the year, which are summarised below:-

-2010 2009
+2011 2010

 K K

-Net surplus 20,799,530 20,830,954
+Net surplus 10,047,412 20,799,530

-Net Fund assets 347,992,970 321,613,390
+Net Fund assets 362,560,352 347,992,970

-MER 1.96% 1.92%
+MER 1.71% 1.96%

-Rate of return 1 9.80% 8.97%
+Rate of return 1 4% 9.80%